Prosecutor ran on changing Austin before police indictments

 Police Chief Joseph Chacon expressed disappointment over the charges and the head of the police union, Ken Casaday, blasted Garza, saying he was trying “to fulfill a campaign promise” to indict officers.
 Garza brushed off that criticism and emphasized that his office also prosecuted 33 non-officers who were involved in the 2020 protests.

-Garza easily defeated Moore, a one-term incumbent, in 2020 in a victory that he credited to outrage over the justice system in Texas’ most liberal city.
+Garza easily defeated Moore, a one-term incumbent, in a 2020 victory that he credited to outrage over the justice system in Texas’ most liberal city.
 He had been the head of a labor group, the Workers Defense Project, and hadn’t previously held public office.

 Garza was among a handful of progressive prosecutors who won office that year, when the police killings of George Floyd, Breonna Taylor and others sparked a national outcry over law enforcement’s treatment of Black people.